collective/awesome-volto/README.md

 - [volto-educal-hero-block](https://github.com/collective/volto-educal-hero-block) - Volto block for a customizable visual hero
 - [volto-cookiebot](https://github.com/codesyntax/volto-cookiebot) - [CookieBot](https://www.cookiebot.com/) integration package for Volto.
 CookieBot is a comercial service to comply with the so-called "cookie-law", asking user content before loading any third-party cookie.
 - [volto-countdown-block](https://github.com/rnunez80/volto-countdown-block) - Volto Block to count down to any date specified, with optional display of hours, minutes and seconds.
+- [volto-advanced-variations](https://github.com/rnunez80/volto-advanced-variations) - Based on codesyntax/volto-listingadvanced-variation this addon add events options including dates, times and location, displaying the listing or search as a carousel/slider or background image.

 ### Bundles